pavitrakumar78/DeepDreamsGIF/README.md

 Regardless of the value of -p, a text file with the names of all the layers is always saved in the current directory on executing the script.

-Usefull links to get various models:
+Usefull links to get other models:

 - [GoogleLeNet](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet) (Used in previous script)
 - [MIT's Places](http://places.csail.mit.edu/downloadCNN.html)